-Snow petrel (Pagodroma nivea)
+Snow petrel

-The number of snow petrels in the Area is estimated at over 1,100 breeding pairs.
+The number of snow petrels (Pagodroma nivea) in the Area is estimated at over 1,100 breeding pairs.
 Approximately 1,000 snow petrel nesting sites were located on Ardery Island in 1990, mostly on the slopes of Snowie Mountain.
 Snow petrels appear to be less abundant on Odbert Island than on Ardery with 100 - 1000 nesting sites.
-In 2003, 752 active nests were found on Ardery Island and 824 on Odbert Island.
+In 2003, 752 active nests were estimated to be on Ardery Island and 824 on Odbert Island.